foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2018/Smart-Human-Body-Tracking/readme.md

 ### Windows application
 2018/7, Add the **win10 x86-64 executable** to run the skeleton applications.
-Just run the ShowViewer.exe can start to skeleton by using kinect.
+Just run the Viewer.exe can start to skeleton by using kinect.

 ### ARC platform